WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

 its original location.
 Oversized clippings can be folded to fit in the folders.

 1. Unroll or unfold items and place in labeled oversized folders in an oversized box or communal oversized box, depending on quantity.
 If item(s) are too big for an OS box, contact the AV Department for alternative housing options.
 2. Keep notes about the oversized materials to include in the [Resource Record](02_03_resources.md):

-    a.
-Extent -- Include in total linear footage and mark the inclusion of OS material in the parentheses describing the number and type of boxes in the collection e.g. (5 SB), 2 maps or (5 SB, 1 OS)
+  1. Extent -- Include in total linear footage and mark the inclusion of OS material in the parentheses describing the number and type of boxes in the collection e.g. (5 SB), 2 maps or (5 SB, 1 OS)

-    b.
-Separated Material -- if items are to be stored in the AV department, indicate their transfer in this section
+  2. Separated Material -- if items are to be stored in the AV department, indicate their transfer in this section

-    c.
-Box-Folder listing -- if items are to be shelved along with the rest of the collection in the main stacks, include a list of their contents in this section, where appropriate (e.g. as part of a series or as their own stand-alone series).
+  3. Box-Folder listing -- if items are to be shelved along with the rest of the collection in the main stacks, include a list of their contents in this section, where appropriate (e.g. as part of a series or as their own stand-alone series).

 ## Publications

-!!! note "ALUA" The following items should remain with ALUA collections when the processing archivist determines they should be kept:
+!!! note "ALUA"
+  The following items should remain with ALUA collections when the processing archivist determines they should be kept:

     - Labor periodicals, newspapers, and newsletters (runs and scattered issues)
     - Urban-related serials published by organizations whose records we collect (runs and scattered issues)